 Accelerated Prosecutors Recruitment Program

-Police Prosecuting - An intelligent career choice
+Police Prosecuting – Arguably, the best career choice!

 NSW Police Prosecutors are responsible for prosecuting matters on behalf of the NSW Police Force as well as other government agencies in Local Courts, Children's Courts and the Coroner's Courts in over 150 locations across the State.
-Police prosecutors are responsible for prosecuting 95% of all criminal cases in this State.Police prosecuting is a career where you will make a real difference in your community.
+Police prosecutors are responsible for prosecuting 95% of all criminal cases in New South Wales.

 To apply for the program, you must submit the following documents: